-Matthews Memorial has a catchment area that serves people in eight small rural municipalities from Echo Bay to Bruce Mines and includes St. Joseph Island.
-Family physicians provide emergency care at Matthews Memorial on an on-call basis.
+Formerly Matthews Memorial, this site serves a catchment area of eight small rural municipalities from Echo Bay to Bruce Mines and includes St. Joseph Island.
+Family physicians provide emergency care at Richard Landing site on an on-call basis.

 Formalized health care began in the area in 1905 when the local Women’s Institute branch promoted tonsil, goiter, dental, tubercular, and eye clinics.
 However, it wasn't until 1924 that a site with three beds opened in Richard’s Landing.